alirezadir/Machine-Learning-Interviews/src/MLSD/ml-system-design.md

 For more insight on general system design interview you can e.g. check out [Grokking the System Design Interview ](https://www.educative.io/courses/grokking-the-system-design-interview) and [System design primer](https://github.com/donnemartin/system-design-primer).).
 However, there are certain components in the design of an ML based system that needs to be addressed and need special attention, as you will see below in ML System Design Flow.

+### ML System Design Interview

+- In an ML system design interview you are exposed to open ended questions with no single correct answer.
+- The goal of ML system design interview is evaluate your your ability to zoom out and design a production-level ML system that can be deployed as a service within a company's ML infrastructure.

 # 1. ML System Design Flow <a name="ml-sys-d-f"></a>